mlynch/mlynch.github.com/_posts/2013-10-31-10-things-vegan.markdown

 And that's just for females.
 What happens with the males that are born?
 A common thread in animal production is the males aren't useful to the task at hand, and have to be repurposed.
 Dairy calves also aren't bred for meat production so their future is uncertain: be raised for full beef or leather production if the farm does that, be raised for veal production (more on that later), or be culled to save space.

+Once I knew all of this, I realized how fucked up it is that the Milk industry is basically able to invade our public schools, under guise as a fundamental nutrition requirement, when really it was just a product that we could do without.

+The Milk lobby is incredibly strong, and has succesffully convinced our government to treat it as something more than just another product being sold.
+Think about that next time you see a "Got Milk?" advertisement.

 2. Veal and Lamb are from babies
 --------------------------------